Red Skin Solutions

 - Know your skin’s triggers and be vigilant to avoid products which contain them.
 Before purchasing any new product, check the ingredients list for common irritants such as alcohol, sulfates and petrochemicals.

 - Avoid synthetic chemicals and added fragrance.
-This may seems obvious, but unless you read your product labels, you may be unknowingly applying irritating chemicals to your sensitive skin.
+This may seem obvious, but unless you read your product labels, you may be unknowingly applying irritating chemicals to your sensitive skin.
 Fragrance is an especially sensitizing ingredient for many sensitive skin types.
 There are no labeling requirements for what goes into what is called “fragrance” on packaging, and many synthetic fragrances used in cosmetics and skincare can have as many as 200 ingredients each.

 - Remember that even well formulated products can cause a reaction.
 Retinol, for example, is a fantastic ingredient which conveys an astonishing array of scientifically proven benefits, but it is not tolerated by 100% of all skin types.
 Some sensitive skin types can experience temporary redness and irritation which will subside as their skin adjusts to the product – for others it is just not the best solution for their skin.
 Similarly, glycolic acid has few peers when it comes to exfoliating and renewing skin, but a glycolic acid peel is not appropriate for redness-prone skin.